exosite-archive/hvac-reference-application/README.md

 Use Node-RED to connect sensors

-TODO: Add the code needed for this, then explain wha tthe code is doing.
+TODO: Add the code needed for this, then explain what the code is doing.

 ## Diagrams